nicm42/100-days-of-code-v2/log3.md

 **Day 91: 12th July 2021**
 I finished the assignment!
 I'm very glad I downloaded it from GitHub to follow the instructions I gave because I included some files in gitignore that were actually needed...
 Anyway, it's done now.
 Before starting a new project I'm going to do some Frontend Mentor feedback, as it's been a while since I've done any of that.

+**Day 92: 14th July 2021**
+I caught up on the Weekly Web Dev challenges, having missed last week's.
+And caught up on my to watch list (people keep putting more videos out...).
+I kind of miss having a project on, but I'm also liking the relaxed coding time spent on doing lots of little things.